ICF-Analytics/ADIA-Study-3/README.md

   <li>1.rtree.R will run the regression tree search.
 Further information on the types of implemented regression trees can be found <a href="https://github.com/ICF-Analytics/ADIA_S13/files/9456975/Regression.tree.analysis.implementation.pdf">here</a>.</li>
   <li>2.inference.R will run the inference testing to confirm results.</li>
   <li>3.additional tests.R will run the group contrasts.</li>
-  <li>4.subgroup_analysis.R will run the tests to compare the effect for demogrphic subgroups.</li>
+  <li>4.subgroup_analysis.R will run the tests to compare the effect between demogrphic subgroups.</li>
   <li>5.contrast in vs out study.R will run the tests to compare the effects between the Study 1 and Study 3.</li>
 </ul>
 Subfolder names for each outcome are as follow: